jjherlan/cuny_biotstats_2022/2022_spring_final_78002.md

 The exam is due by 12 PM on Monday, 5/16/2022.

-As often happens, your excellent statistical advice (provided via the 78001 exam) has led to more calls for help (or just being given the data to anlayze).
+As often happens, your excellent statistical advice (provided via the 78001 exam) has led to more calls for help (or just being given the data to analyze).
 The below questions build on the earlier exam.

 # Fear effects

-Following your advice, your colleague asked you to help analye the data.
+Following your advice, your colleague asked you to help analyze the data.
 As a reminder:

 Prey (tadpoles) were housed in tanks (20 per tank).
 Prey in each tank were